emmilco/path_finder/README.md

 ## Overview

-Each maze is implemented as a spanning tree consisting of nodes, which are represented as squares on a rectangular grid.
+Each maze is implemented as a spanning tree consisting of nodes, which represent squares on a rectangular grid.
 Each node has a few properties: x and y coordinates, parent, children, value.
 Nodes are linked dynamically by each algorithm to create a spanning tree within the limits of the canvas.

 The various generating algorithms are implemented using a switch within a single generator function, which determines how the active node is chosen out of the pool of candidate nodes.